factorwonk/edxdatabricksllms/LLM101x/Quizzes/Module5_Quiz.md

 **7.** Which of the following model issues result in hallucination?
 Select three.
-- [x] Enocder learns wrong correlations between parts of training data
+- [x] Encoder learns wrong correlations between parts of training data
 - [x] Decoder attends to the wrong part of the input source
 - [x] Model generates output based on its own self-generated sequence
 - [ ] The model learns from the provided input